Davie Cooper: Clydebank (1974–77)

-Cooper's apprenticeship as a printer with the Noble family at their Almada Street offices came to an end when he reached 18.
+Davie's apprenticeship as a printer with the Noble family at their Almada Street offices came to an end when he reached 18.
 By that point, Cooper had almost no involvement in football activities outside of his work.
 Stuart Noble, one of the owners of Hamilton Avondale, contacted Clydebank director Jack Steedman, who quickly appeared in his car outside the Avondale offices with the hope of convincing Cooper to join the club.
 Steedman (who was well aware of Cooper's capabilities) signed the youngster on 16 May 1974.
 Years later, Steedman admitted: "I raided the Bankies' club safe and took the silver from the gaming machines in the social club and transferred it into pound notes.
 I took £300 worth of beer-stained notes, drove to the printing works in Hamilton where he worked and convinced him to sign for the club.
 In forty years of football, it was the best thing I ever did."

 At this point, under the management of Bill Munro, Clydebank were an ambitious outfit with players such as Jimmy Lumsden, Gregor Abel, Jim Fallon and Peter Kane in their ranks, albeit with limited training facilities and an ash training pitch.
 When describing Cooper's first spell with Clydebank, Fallon stated: "It definitely toughened him up, because these were the days where defenders were allowed to tackle really hard and you had to be a resilient character to keep charging down the wing in these circumstances."

 Cooper made his debut for Clydebank against Airdrieonians in the Scottish League Cup.
 During this time, the League Cup format involved nine groups of four teams, Clydebank were placed in group seven with Airdrieonians, St Mirren and Stirling Albion.
 The first game took place on 10 August 1974; Airdrie won 4–0.
 His full debut was also against Airdrie in the second meeting of the two sides in the group, on Wednesday 28 August, but again Airdrie won, this time by 2–1.
 This game was his first appearance at New Kilbowie Park.
 Clydebank finished bottom of group seven with two wins and four losses.